 If you want to avoid the madness of Broadway and still catch a show, the park’s Swedish Cottage Marionette Theatre puts on puppet versions of classic children’s stories, perfect for little ones.
 Older kids and theater lovers can hunt for plants mentioned in the Bard’s plays in the Shakespeare Garden, and in the summer see Shakespeare in the Park.
 The theatre was actually imported to the park as part of the Philadelphia Centennial Explosion.
 Tickets for most of the shows are available for purchase online.
 Daytime and nighttime shows all summer long.
 Read reviews of Swedish Cottage Marionette Theatre.

 Head downtown and mix a parent’s desire to see a more hidden (yet increasingly popular) part of the city with a child’s desire to run.
 The High Line is a disused elevated railway line that’s been converted to a park and walking path, snaking above the cobbled streets of Chelsea and the West Village and their rows of cool shops and eateries.
+Let the kids burn off energy on the Perishing Square Beams, a playground designed from the railroad’s original steel.
 Offering unique views of the city and the Hudson River, the High Line begins at 34th Street, and can be picked up at several entry points, with elevators to take you up.
 Open 7 a.m. to 11 p.m.
 Read reviews of The High Line.

 Another New York City tourist attraction you won’t want to miss is The Vessel at Hudson Yards.
 Vessel is at the heart of Hudson Yards New York and is a climbable landmark with stairs and walkways around a gorgeous soaring structure.
 There are actually 154 flights of stairs, so be prepared to walk, although you don’t have to go all the way to the top if you don’t want to.
 If you or the little ones are afraid of heights, don’t worry.
 You can still take in the breathtaking sight from the streetview even if you don’t want to go up.
 Tickets are available at times from 12:40 p.m. to 7:20 p.m.
 Read reviews of The Vessel.